Chinese Sentence Counter

 The main terminator is the ideographic full stop 。 (U+3002).
 Questions use the full-width ?
 (U+FF1F), exclamations the full-width !
 (U+FF01), and a trailing thought uses the Chinese ellipsis …….
 ASCII !?. are also accepted for mixed-script text.

 Chinese uses full-width punctuation that differs from Latin marks: the sentence full stop is the small circle (U+3002), the comma is or the enumeration , and the ellipsis is a doubled …….
-A counter built for English would miss the and have no word boundaries to work with.
-This tool understands Chinese punctuation.
+A counter built for English would miss the entirely and have no word boundaries to work with.
+This tool understands Chinese punctuation and gives counts that actually reflect the structure of Chinese prose.

-The text is split on runs of sentence-ending marks: the full stop , the full-width question mark , the full-width exclamation , the ASCII equivalents ! ? ., and the ellipsis .
-Consecutive marks — including the doubled Chinese ellipsis …… — collapse into a single break.
+The tool splits on consecutive runs of sentence-ending marks: (full-width) and their ASCII equivalents . ? !, plus the ellipsis .
+Consecutive marks — including the doubled …… — collapse into a single break, so an exclamation followed by a full stop !。 still ends just one sentence.

 Example